vsmetansky/extractor/README.md

-# Scrapper, that extracts text and media form provided website
+# Scrapper, that extracts text and media